opynfinance/GammaProtocol/docs/contracts-documentation/MarginPool.md

 ### Function `batchTransferToPool(address[] _asset, address[] _user, uint256[] _amount) external`

-transfers multiple assets from users to pool
+transfers multiple assets from users to the pool

-all tokens are scaled to have 1e18 precision in contracts, but are scaled to native

-token decimals in Controller before being passed to MarginPool

 #### Parameters:

-- `_asset`: addresses of assets to transfer
+- `_asset`: addresses of the assets to transfer

-- `_user`: addresses of users to transfer assets to
+- `_user`: addresses of the users to transfer assets to

-- `_amount`: amount of each token to transfer to _user, scaled to 1e18 of precision
+- `_amount`: amount of each token to transfer to pool

-### Function `batchTransferToUser(address[] _asset, address payable[] _user, uint256[] _amount) external`
+### Function `batchTransferToUser(address[] _asset, address[] _user, uint256[] _amount) external`

-transfers multiple assets from pool to users
+transfers multiple assets from the pool to users

-all tokens are scaled to have 1e18 precision in contracts, but are scaled to native

-token decimals in Controller before being passed to MarginPool

 #### Parameters:

-- `_asset`: addresses of assets to transfer
+- `_asset`: addresses of the assets to transfer

-- `_user`: addresses of users to transfer assets to
+- `_user`: addresses of the users to transfer assets to

-- `_amount`: amount of each token to transfer to _user, scaled to 1e18 of precision
+- `_amount`: amount of each token to transfer to _user

 ### Function `farm(address _asset, address _receiver, uint256 _amount) external`

-function to collect excess balance
+function to collect the excess balance of a particular asset

-can only be called by farmer address
+can only be called by the farmer address

 #### Parameters: